pouya-codes/singularity_extract_annotated_patches/README.md

                              [--seed SEED]
                              [--num_patch_workers NUM_PATCH_WORKERS]
                              [--store_extracted_patches]
-                             {use-manifest,use-directory} ...
+                             {from-hd5-files,use-manifest,use-directory} ...

 positional arguments:
-  {use-manifest,use-directory}
+  {from-hd5-files,use-manifest,use-directory}
                         Specify how to load slides to extract.
-                            There are 2 ways of extracting slides: by manifest and by directory. use-manifest        Use manifest file to locate slides.
+                            There are 3 ways of extracting slides: from hd5 files, by manifest and by directory. from-hd5-files      uses pre created hd5 files located at hd5_location to create and store images in patch_location

+    use-manifest        Use manifest file to locate slides.
                             A manifest JSON file contains keys 'patients', and optionally 'patient_regex' which is the regex string used to extract the patient from the slide name.
                             The key 'patients' which is a dictionary where each key is a patient ID and value is a list of slide paths for the slides corresponding to the patient.